linfei-xie/Data-Set-Biography/biography.md

 ### 7. What kinds of analysis would this support?

 First of all, this data set can support Murray Cox's concerns about illegal short-term rental and community gentrification research.
-The former can draw a general conclusion of the city by analyzing the fields of rental houses and the number of rental days per 365 days; the latter can combine other data to analyzes, such as census data, property market data, etc. In addition, the data set can also analyze the following issues: How many hosts have multiple houses to rent at the same time, and locations; the distribution of urban tourist hotspots and popular areas in the urban real estate market; the relationship between short-term rental housing pricing; relevance of tenant satisfaction to facilities and locations, etc.
+The former can draw a general conclusion of the city by analyzing the fields of rental houses and the number of rental days per 365 days; the latter can be combined other data to analyzes, uch as census data, property market data, etc. In addition, the data set can also analyze the following issues: How many hosts have multiple houses to rent at the same time, and locations; the distribution of urban tourist hotspots and popular areas in the urban real estate market; the relationship between rental housing pricing and its demand; relevance of tenant satisfaction to facilities and locations, etc.

 ---